Does quantum mechanics apply to macroscopic objects? How to define macro?: What about the "initial" state?

 The next provoking question is: Why all macroscopic objects we know have very precise center of mass position?
 Ultimately, why are there no plane waves of macroscopic objects, although energetically more favourable.
 In our example of the Gaussian packet the average kinetic energy is

 For non-ideal wave-packets $\Delta x \Delta p > \hbar$ the average kinetic energy is even greater.
-Therefore the more smeared is the wave packet, the smaller its conserved average energy is.
-Although energetically preferred, no smeared out macroscopic objects have ever been seen.
+Therefore the more spread is the wave packet, the smaller its conserved average energy is.
+Although energetically preferred, no spread out macroscopic objects have ever been seen.
 It looks like a "super-selection" rule for macroscopic objects.
 "God allowed them only in this state of precise c.m.?"
-On the other hand, a world with smeared out mass centers is hard to imagine.
+On the other hand, a world with spread out mass centres is hard to imagine.
 It won't function.
 The macroscopic world, as we know it, is the only possible world!